 Enable people to exercise their collective power.

 Humanize groups that have been denied basic human rights and improve conditions for the groups affected.

 Create structural change by building something larger than a particular organization or campaign.

 Promote visions and values for society based on fairness, justice, and democracy.

-SOURCE: Julie Quiroz-Martinez, From the Roots: Building the Power of Communities of Color to Challenge Structural Racism (Akonadi Foundation, 2010), citing the Movement Strategy Center, which offers these further definitions.
+SOURCE: Julie Quiroz-Martinez, From the Roots: Building the Power of Communities of Color to Challenge Structural Racism (Akonadi Foundation, 2010).

 Related Resources: Movement Building